anvar/anvar.github.com/_posts/2013-09-14-parallel-patterns-2.md

 {% endhighlight %}

 This is where the horizontal part of the stencil is applied.
-The `min-max` functions ensure that we clamp our data if the stencil spills outside of the input data boundaries, e.i. if the stencil tries to read outside of the input array it will get the last correct value in that dimension.
+The `min-max` functions ensure that we clamp our data if the stencil spills outside of the input data boundaries, i.e. if the stencil tries to read outside of the input array it will get the last correct value in that dimension.
 The loop will simply sum the current element, the element prior to that, and the element after.

 <img src="{{ site.url }}/assets/img/algo-stencil2.png" width="215" height="261" class="center caption"/>
-<div class="caption">An illustration of how cases when the stencil spills outside of the input data boundaries is handled</div>
+<div class="caption">An illustration of how cases where the stencil spills outside of the input data boundaries are handled</div>

 {% highlight cuda %}